 Apart from the prosecution of directors or officers who fail to file the Statement of Affairs, delinquent directors and officers of the company in winding up can also be held liable for a range of offences including falsification of books, failure to keep proper accounts and fraudulent trading.

 In addition, delinquent officers can also be made personally liable in damages for misfeasance or breach of trust against the company on the application of the liquidator to the Court for assessment of damages against guilty officers, and the Court may also direct that prosecution be instituted for any criminal liability on the part of the officers found liable.

 c) Adjudication and admission of claims of the creditors

-Creditors may file their Proofs of Debt (Form 77) with the liquidator once the company is in liquidation.
+Creditors may file their Proofs of Debt with the liquidator once the company is in liquidation.

 d) Distribution of assets

-The proceeds from the realisation of the company’s assets will first be paid to the preferential creditors as set out in section 328 of the Companies Act in the following order:
+The proceeds from the realisation of the company’s assets will first be paid to the preferential creditors as set out in section 203 of the Insolvency, Restructuring and Dissolution Act 2018 in the following order:

-- Costs and expenses of winding up, including the taxed costs of applicant and the remuneration of the liquidator
+- Costs and expenses of winding up of the Official Receiver and the liquidator

 - All amounts due in respect of workmen’s compensation under the Work Injury Compensation Act (Cap 354) accrued before, on or after the commencement of winding up

 - Contributions payable by the company as employer